 On the occasion of Fotografia Europea Festival, 2016 Vitturi was invited to explore the Via Emilia, an ancient Roman road running through Northern Italy, to represent how the area changed over the last thirty years, following on from Luigi Ghirri’s project Explorations Along the Via Emilia, made in 1968.

-The project was realised over a six-month period, during which Vitturi travelled along the entire route researching and recording its most iconic elements, culminating in the exhibition Nuove Esplorazioni (New Explorations), presented at Chiostri di San Pietro in Reggio Emilia.
+The project was realised over a six-month period, during which Vitturi travelled along the entire route researching and recording its most iconic elements, and it culminated in the exhibition Nuove Esplorazioni (New Explorations), presented at Chiostri di San Pietro in Reggio Emilia.

 Vitturi attempted to deconstruct the complex reality of the Via Emilia and to make it visible through its materials and shapes, through a multidisciplinary process combining photography, sculpture, and assemblage,

 The debris and other elements found on the street were photographed and collected along the route and then reassembled at the Chiostri di San Pietro, where the final project was shown.
-The exhibition space then becomes part of the process itself, where Vitturi recreates the layering of different realities found along the Via Emilia.
+The exhibition space then became part of the process itself, where Vitturi recreated the layering of different realities found along the Via Emilia.